-Indeed, in rural areas, a biomass boiler is frequently one of the most cost-effective, efficient and sustainable methods of heating.
+Indeed, in rural areas, biomass heating is frequently one of the most cost-effective, efficient and sustainable heating methods.

 Renewable Heat Incentive for 20 years

-Another key point is that biomass boilers qualify for the Government’s Renewable Heat Incentive (RHI) scheme.
+Another key point is that your industrial biomass boiler and commercial biomass boiler qualify for the Government’s Renewable Heat Incentive (RHI) scheme.
 Currently this runs for 20 years.
 In other words, for the duration, you’re paid RHI income.
 Moreover, this can be significant.

 That’s of course, in addition to reduced fuel bills and reduced Climate Change Levy (CCL).

-Replace your old boiler, keep your RHI rate
+Replace your old biomass boiler, keep your RHI rate

 At the same time, you may now be able to replace your inefficient, ageing biomass boiler and keep your current rate of RHI.
 By all means, contact us to see if you qualify.

 Significantly, you can ‘fire and forget’ with modern commercial biomass heating.
 For example, a pellet burner, or wood chip boiler.
 Coupled with our 24/7 service, you can relax and stay warm.